renkman/Renkbench/README.md

 * Continue splitting frontend code into multiple files

 ## Backend
-In 2022, I switched the whole backend to [Go](https://go.dev/) and replaced the single JSON-file for the content with a [Mongo](https://www.mongodb.com/) DB instance.
+In 2022, I switched the whole backend to [Go](https://go.dev/) and replaced the single JSON-file for the content with a [MongoDB](https://www.mongodb.com/) instance.

 For content seeding (windows, menu, etc.) I wrote an own Go application called init.